Haidra-Org/hordelib/docs/comfyui-bridge.md

 all policy injections with no native hook:

 - `load_models_gpu` and `ModelPatcher.load`: force full GPU loads (with VRAM-overflow and model-class guards) so sibling worker processes sharing a GPU behave predictably.
+When the overflow guard declines the full load, ComfyUI sizes a partial (low-VRAM) load instead, and the `ModelPatcher.load` hijack lets that stand for those patchers (`_partial_load_allowed`) rather than forcing the whole weight set into free VRAM the guard just found too small.
 Small support-model loads (VAEs) additionally have their caller-supplied working-memory estimate clamped *and* the free-memory target capped near their own weights for the duration of the
   load: ComfyUI otherwise frees the worst-case decode estimate (or, failing that, its ~1GB